chef/chef-web-docs/content/windows.md

 </tbody>
 </table>

-After Chef Infra Client is installed, it is located at `C:\opscode`.
+After Chef Infra Client is installed, it's located at `C:\opscode`.
 The main configuration file for Chef Infra Client is located at `C:\chef\client.rb`.